Anapher/Strive/README.md

    ```sh
    cd src/Services/ConferenceManagement/Strive && dotnet run
    ```
-Do not change these ports as they are by configured to work together in a local development environment.
+Do not change these ports as they are configured to work together in a local development environment.
+You can then attach a debugger to the microservice you want to change.
+For ASP.Net Core projects, instead of executing this command you may also open the solution with Visual Studio and run the debugger here.